archanakk010/GlobalSuperstoreProject/README.md

 Cards provide the easiest way to represent a single aggregate value.
 Here, cards based on Total Sales, Total Orders, Total Quantity Sold, Total Profit, and Total Customers are provided.

-#### ✅ Doughnut Charts
+#### ✅ Donut Charts

 The dashboard includes three interactive doughnut charts that offer insights into different aspects of sales.
-These charts depict the distribution of Sales by sub-category, Sales by the top 5 regions, and Sales by segment.
+These charts depict the distribution of 'Sales by sub-category', 'Sales by the top 5 regions', and 'Sales by segment'.
 This information helps identify trends, preferences, and opportunities for targeted strategies.

-#### ✅ Stacked Area Chart
+#### ✅ Stacked Area Charts

 This page consists of two stacked area charts:
-The first stacked area chart represents "Sales by month and year," providing a visual representation of how sales vary over time, specifically across different months and years.
+The first stacked area chart represents 'Sales by month and year', providing a visual representation of how sales vary over time, specifically across different months and years.
-The second stacked area chart represents profit by month and year, offering a visual depiction of how profit fluctuates over time within the specified period (2011 to 2014).
+The second stacked area chart represents 'profit by month and year', offering a visual depiction of how profit fluctuates over time within the specified period (2011 to 2014).

-#### ✅ Clustered Bar Chart
+#### ✅ Clustered Bar Charts

 This page consists of three clustered bar charts:
 The first clustered bar chart visually displays the sales data categorized by different shipping modes utilized by the Global Superstore.
 Each shipping mode, such as Standard Class, Second Class, First Class, and Same Day, is represented by a separate cluster of bars within the chart.
 The second clustered bar chart for sales by category provides a visual representation of sales performance across different product categories within the Global Superstore dataset.
 Each bar cluster represents a specific category, such as office supplies, technology, and furniture.
-The clustered bar chart showcasing sales by market provides a concise yet comprehensive visual representation of sales performance across different market segments within the Global Superstore dataset.
+The third clustered bar chart showcasing sales by market provides a concise yet comprehensive visual representation of sales performance across different market segments within the Global Superstore dataset.

 #### ✅ Map

-The "Sales by Country" map visual provides a concise representation of sales performance across different countries.
+The 'Sales by Country' map visual provides a concise representation of sales performance across different countries.
 By visualizing sales data geographically, stakeholders can quickly identify regions where sales are strongest and areas that may require further attention.
 This insight suggests that the United States plays a significant role in the overall sales performance of the Global Superstore during the specified time period.

 ### 2.Orders
 This page provides an overall view of orders.